martinmalmgren/martinmalmgren.github.io/index.md

 Martin has been invited to perform Mozart's 23rd piano concerto at the [Alion Baltic International Music Festival](alionbalticfestival.com) in Tallinn on July 14th in Noblessner Hall.
 The concert is shared with Oxana Yablonskaya, who performs Beethoven's 4th piano concerto.

+### May 18

+On June 12th, Martin performs at the newly-launched music festival in Iittala, [Iittalan musiikkijuhlat](https://www.facebook.com/iittalanmusiikinkesa/).
+More information on program and details [here](https://www.facebook.com/events/1852242468350402/)

 ### May 15

 In June, Martin takes part in ["Nordiska Nätter"](https://www.facebook.com/nordiskanatter/) at Hanaholmen, an event full of seminars, movies and music.
 The concert focuses on mostly Scandinavian piano music, including Nielsen and Sibelius, as well as the much lesser-known female composer pioneers Elfrida Andrée, Laura Netzel, Helena Munktell and Helvi Leiviskä.
 More information [https://www.hanaholmen.fi/sv/kulturcentrum/konst-och-kultur/kulturevenemang/nordiskanatter/](here).